Mindfulness, Etiquette and the Royal wedding.

 Hannah Betts in her article in the age 23/05/18 ‘Backlash likely but give Meghan a chance to shine’, that Meghan, now Duchess of Sussex acting abilities are a strength but also could make her vulnerable.
 Her ability gives her the appearance at least, of appearing engaged.
 After watching the Royal wedding like millions of other people, it would seem to me that most of the people present at the wedding and especially the Royals, could do with some coaching in how to at least appear engaged, but more importantly, how to be engaged in the moment.

-Yet it really should not be about acting.
-Mindfulness, in all its various forms, needs to be central to social etiquette.
 Mindfulness is learning and being able to be present in every situation that you are in.
 I wonder how many of the guests at the Royal wedding were really present?
 From the people shown in the TV presentation, my answer would be it would seem very few.

 Some friends of mine suggested that the Royals are trained to appear neutral, that is, to show neither approval nor disapproval.
 The danger with this is that it easy for neutrality to slip into negativity and disinterest.